erlcloud/erlcloud/README.md

 - 2.1.X
  * fix dialyzer findings and make it mandatory for the library
- * make full support of Mix/HEX
+ * ~~make full support of Mix/HEX~~ done

 - 2.2.X
  * Further deprecation of legacy functionality
-  * remove R14/R15 support.
+ * ~~remove R14/R15 support.~~ done
  * Only SigV4 signing and generalised in one module.
 Keep SigV2 in SBD section only
-  * TBD: no more `erlang:error()` use and use of regular tuples as error API.
+ * No more `erlang:error()` use and use of regular tuples as error API.
+Breaking change.

 ### Major API compatibility changes between 0.13.X and 2.0.x
  - ELB APIs